 Financial Aid

-The first step in the application process is to complete the Free Application for Federal Financial Aid (FAFSA).
-Cape Fear highly encourages new applicants to submit their FAFSA information by early July in order to receive financial aid for the upcoming fall term.
-Please keep in mind that one can complete a FAFSA as early as the beginning of the year for the fall term.
-In fact, the earlier you do it, the more money available to be allocated.
+The first step in determining financial aid eligibility is to complete the Free Application for Federal Student Aid (FAFSA).
+Cape Fear highly encourages new applicants to submit their FAFSA information before July in order to receive financial aid for the upcoming fall term.
 The federal funding mentioned in the paragraph below cannot be obtained without first completing the FAFSA to determine your eligibility for federal funds.

-Cape Fear has several financial aid programs available for its students including: the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Academic Competitiveness Grant (FACG), Federal Work Study, North Carolina Student Incentive Grant, North Carolina Community College Grant, and the North Carolina Education Lottery Scholarship.
-Please check with Cape Fear’s Financial Aid Office to inquire about application deadlines.
+Financial aid programs include the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), Federal Academic Competitiveness Grant (FACG), Federal Work Study, North Carolina Student Incentive Grant, North Carolina Community College Grant, and the North Carolina Education Lottery Scholarship.
+The Financial Aid Office can provide information about application deadlines.

-There is also a separate scholarship application for students which can be found online and should be printed and submitted to the financial aid office as soon as possible.
-The priority deadline is mid May.
+There is also a separate scholarship application for students that can be found online and should be printed and submitted to the financial aid office as soon as possible.
+The priority deadline is mid-May.
 By filling out this form, you will provide the Financial Aid Office with data that will then be matched to the criteria of available scholarships.

 Student Financial Aid Details

 There are numerous student organizations and clubs on campus.
 There are clubs that are based on academic majors such as the Mathematics Club.
-There are clubs that are based on special interests such as the Multicultural Club and then there are clubs that are based on media groups such as the Portals Literary and Arts Magazine Club.
-To facilitate club meetings and to have a central location for questions and concerns related to student activities, Cape Fear has a Student Activity Center which is housed in the Allied Health Building.
+There are clubs that are based on special interests, such as the Multicultural Club, and then there are clubs that are based on media groups such as the Portals Literary and Arts Magazine Club.
+To facilitate club meetings and to have a central location for questions and concerns related to student activities, there is a Student Activity Center which is housed in the Allied Health Building.
 The Activity Center also serves a similar function as a student union would on another campus, providing students a place to intermingle, socialize, and relax.

 Student Services

-Cape Fear also offers an abundance of services for its students from all walks of life, including assisting students with disabilities and returned veterans, for example.
-Like most community colleges Cape Fear does not currently provide housing for students, but Cape Fear offers counseling services, tutoring in the learning labs, and career services to all interested students.
+An abundance of services are offered for students from all walks of life, including assisting students with disabilities and returned veterans, for example.
+Like most community colleges the school does not currently provide housing for students, but it does offer counseling services, tutoring in the learning labs, and career services to all interested students.
 There is also a program known as Align Your Sails, which is offered as a mentoring/coaching program to assist in the college adjustment period.

 Through career services, you can receive assistance in creating a resume or have your resume critiqued by an employee of career services.
 Networking workshops and general information regarding job interviews and professionalism is also available through career services.
 Students unsure of a career path can also seek help from career services.
 This is especially important prior to transferring for knowing which career goal you are aiming towards will help you better choose a major that will help you achieve it.